DiamondsLab/diamonds-monitor/README.md

 - 🚨 **Event Monitoring**: Track diamond cut events and contract changes
 - 🛠️ **Developer Tools**: Utilities for diamond development and debugging
 - 📈 **Analytics**: Performance metrics and usage analytics
+- 🔧 **Dual Usage**: Works as a Hardhat plugin or standalone library

 ## Installation